U.S. fuel supplies tighten as energy pipeline outage enters fifth day

 If the disruption stretches on, fuel suppliers could ship by trucks and rail instead to make up for some of the shortfalls.
 The Department of Transportation on Sunday lifted driver restrictions on fuel haulers in 17 states affected by the shutdown.

+Citgo Petroleum Corp cut production at its 418,000 barrel-per-day (bpd) Lake Charles, Louisiana, refinery and Total reduced gasoline production at its 225,500 barrel-per-day (bpd) Port Arthur, Texas due to the pipeline outage, sources told Reuters on Monday.

+U.S. Gulf Coast refiners, including Marathon Petroleum, Valero Energy, Phillips 66 and PBF Energy, booked at least four tankers to store fuel off the Gulf Coast.

-Reporting by Stephanie Kelly and Devika Krishna Kumar; Editing by Richard Valdmanis and Peter Cooney
+Reporting by Laura Sanicola, Stephanie Kelly and Devika Krishna Kumar; Editing by Richard Valdmanis, Peter Cooney and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.